KevinJia1212/yolact_cityscapes_550/README.md

 # yolact_cityscapes_550
 This project is modified from the original YOLACT network.
-In order to segment instances on the driving senarios, we train yolact-550 on CityScapes dataset for just 5 classes: Car, Pedestrian, truck, bus, rider.
+In order to segment instances on the driving senarios, we train yolact-550 on CityScapes dataset for just 5 classes: Car, Pedestrian, Truck, Bus, Rider.

 ```
     ██╗   ██╗ ██████╗ ██╗      █████╗  ██████╗████████╗